acadadev/rosrider_doc/05_PARAMETERS/README.md

 __Control Limits__

+  - `MAX_RPM`
+  - he maximum output shaft speed defined in RPM for readability, used to normalize control inputs and cap velocity commands before conversion to the system's native `rad/s
-  - `MAX_RPM` The maximum rotational speed of the wheel output shaft in Revolutions Per Minute.
-Used for safety scaling and normalization.
+  - The maximum rotational speed of the wheel output shaft in Revolutions Per Minute.
+Used for scaling and normalization.
+Although entire system runs on `rad/s` this parameter is RPMs

 {% endcapture %}